unumux/willow/README.md

 ### Recommended SCSS Directory Structure For Your Project

-We recommend you setup your project's styling folders and files using this [pattern](https://github.com/unumux/standard-project-structure).
+We recommend you setup your project's styling folders and files using this project [pattern](https://github.com/unumux/standard-project-structure).

 ---